simplexspatial/simplexspatial/README.md

 Akka persistence needs a storage system to store the journal and snapshots.

 - In production or for performance test, it is recommended to use a distributed storage, like Cassandra.
 - For testing ( default configuration ) Postgresql is enough.
-In the `conf` folder, there is a `docker-compose.yml` file to be able to start all dependencies for testing.
+In the `/dev` folder, there is a `docker-compose.yml` file to be able to start all dependencies for testing.
 In the same folder, you can find the SQL file with the database schema.

-So from the `conf` folder:
+To use with Postgres, from the `doc/dev` folder:
 - To start
     ```ssh
     docker-compose -f docker-compose-postgres.yml up -d